RankingsPublished Mar 10, 20268 min read

 Why it works in NYC

 NYC’s concentration of cardiac cath labs and cardiology practices creates strong local demand.
-At $85,140 in the metro, cardiovascular tech no longer sits in the six-figure tier here, but it still places you in one of the most procedure-heavy specialty environments in the city.
+At $85,140 in the metro, this doesn’t reach six figures, but it places you inside one of the most procedure-heavy specialty environments in the city—and procedural experience opens doors.

 8